Hello

 I have over a decade of experience as a veterinary technician in private practice, urgent care, and community cat clinics.
 I hold a Bachelor’s in Integrative Animal Biology (USF) and a Master’s in Animal Shelter Medicine (UF), and I’m Fear‑Free and Cat‑Friendly certified.
 Currently, I’m a second‑year student at the University of Florida College of Veterinary Medicine.

 For my master’s degree, I conducted research focused on cat behavior and began volunteering at my local shelter.
 I worked with those labeled “Caution” or “Aggressive” and quickly saw how misunderstood they were, often going months without being touched.
 I realized then that there was a lack of resources on safe, humane handling of fearful and aggressive cats, so I created this website to share my knowledge and skills.
 Through daily enrichment and socialization, I helped reduce fear, anxiety, and stress (FAS), improving their quality of life and chances of getting adopted.
-Since then, I’ve continued working with shelter and feral cats, developing training videos and resources to help others better understand and manage cats with challenging behavior from shelters, to vet clinics, to new adopters and fosters.
+Since then, I’ve continued working with shelters and TNR clinics, developing training videos and resources to help others better understand and manage cats with challenging behavior from shelters, to vet clinics, to new adopters and fosters.

 Please note that the information, opinions, and recommendations presented on this website are solely my own and do not reflect the policies, positions, or opinions of the University of Florida College of Veterinary Medicine unless stated otherwise.

-*Please visit my Feral Cats page for my most updated recommendations on feral cats, as this poster does not accurately reflect my current opinions.
+*Visit my Feral Cats page for my most updated recommendations on feral cats,

 Me and my twin brother with our cat Axl

-Me and Azure; the first shelter cat I ever worked with
+Me and Azure; the first shelter cat

-*My research was presented at the Best Friends National Conference.
+*My research was presented at the

-My dogs Bindi Sue, Blue, Bella, Baxter, Rooney, and Buzz.
+My dogs Bindi Sue, Blue, Bella, Baxter,